dcoates83/Azure-Sky-Ragdolls/pages/index.md

           <div class="container-text">
             <h1 class="header-2 about">About Us</h1>
               <p>
              Azure Sky Ragdolls is TICA registered cattery, licensed and located in the city of Kamloops, British Columbia, Canada.
 Kamloops is in south western Canada.
-It is semi desert and known for its dry, sunny summers and fluffy snow in the winter for skiing our resorts.
+It is semi desert and known for its dry, sunny summers and fluffy snow in the winter for skiing.
             </p>
             <h2 class="about-subheader">
               All of our cats live with us as part of our family